hwabis/forbidden-desert/README.md

 The official rules are [here](https://www.gamewright.com/gamewright/pdfs/Rules/ForbiddenDesertTM-RULES.pdf).
 This version has slight changes:

 * Players can spawn on any tile, not just a regular equipment tile
+* Storm cards are not drawn from a deck, but randomly generated independently each turn